 The largest part, the employee jobs, represents jobs by the location of the employer.
 The estimate of workforce jobs therefore, tends to reflect the location of jobs rather than the residence of jobholders.

-There is a large degree of overlap between the Claimant Count and unemployment although the latter figures are generally higher.
+There is a large degree of overlap between the Claimant Count and unemployment although the latter figures are generally much higher.
 People who are not claimants can appear among the unemployed if they are not entitled to unemployment related benefits.
 For example:

 people who are only looking for part-time work